moriss/Cs50x_practice_21/README.md

+9th April 24
+#####################
+You are going to be working on the files in this repo to convert them into a more digestible and easy to access resource for introductory C code.

+This file explains where you are.
+It will also be a chronological reference point as to the tasks you've had to carry out such as cloning github locally and using the cs50 library locally etc, and where you have put instructions/guides on how to do these.

+I don't think you need the cs50_story file as well since it just makes things more confusing.

+I'll try and keep quick reference info at the top of this file and otherwise show a chronological block of important notes with the latest on top.

+So I should be able to know fairly quickly, what stage I am at in this repo by looking at the most up to date block of info.
+#######################

+9th April 24
+So I need to now move any important information from cs50 story to here then delete that file.

 12th february 24
 A VERY IMPORTANT UPDATE
 You have created a cs50_story file which offers a more comprehensive reference to your journey through coding and all it entails.
 Once you feel you have a decent mastery of something then it can be added to other files in a more susinct way.